 What does/did it feel like to be young, queer and YOU?

-In honor of Queer Youth Empowerment Month in October 2011, Coalition for Queer Youth launched Testimony, a creative exhibition of LGBTQ voices from all around the world.
+In honor of Queer Youth Empowerment Month October 2011, Coalition for Queer Youth launched TESTIMONY, an exhibition that tells the story of what it's like to be young and LGBTQ all around the world.

 This exhibition is:

 a vehicle for healing

 a way to build support

 An act of Unity

 *For more information, questions, interest in collaboration or offerings of support email us at firstname.lastname@example.org ☺

 Coalition for Queer Youth is a partnership between young people, service providers, activists and allies dedicated to using creative forms of education, advocacy and empowerment to increase community support for LGBTQ youth.

 TESTIMONY: A Living Exhibition of Queer Youth was presented at Leslie-Lohman Museum of Gay and Lesbian Art in NYC during July 2012 and won the All Out Arts award for Outstanding Event of the Year!

 Curated by CQY founder, Alexis Heller